damieh1/damieh1.github.io/_pages/speaker_series.md

 ---
-layout: archive
-title: ""
+title: "2025 Early Career Speaker Series "
 permalink: /speaker_series/
+layout: single
-author_profile: true
+mathjax: true
-redirect_from:
-  - /resume
+classes: wide
 ---

 ## Early Career Speaker Series – Fall 2025

 Organized and moderated by **Daniel Miehling** (Samerian Research Fellow) and **Rachel Kelly** from the Institute for the Study of Contemporary Antisemitism at Indiana University.